 Good Alternative to Grain

-Another reason why buckwheat, often referred to as a pseudo-cereal for its look and flavour, has steadily grown in popularity is its capacity to provide comfort for celiac sufferers or gluten sensitive individuals.
-Eating buckwheat everyday or at least as a breakfast staple, which is gluten free unlike other grains and wheat based products, can help eliminate stomach related illnesses that sufferers always go through such as bloating, leaky gut, loose bowel movement and constipation.
+Another reason why buckwheat, often referred to as a pseudo-cereal for its look and flavor, has steadily grown in popularity is its capacity to provide comfort for celiac sufferers or gluten-sensitive individuals.
+Eating buckwheat every day or at least as a breakfast staple, which is gluten-free unlike other grains and wheat-based products, can help eliminate stomach related illnesses that sufferers always go through such as bloating, leaky gut, loose bowel movement, and constipation.

 Aids Heart Health

-For individuals that have cardio vascular related diseases or would like to have a healthy heart, buckwheat is like manna from heaven as it can reduce the the risk brought about by bad cholesterol.
+For individuals that have cardiovascular-related diseases or would like to have a healthy heart, buckwheat is like manna from heaven as it can reduce the risk brought about by bad cholesterol.
 Regular consumption can balance or temper LDL and other fats such as total cholesterol, triglycerides while upping the good cholesterol or HDL.
 Of course, medication is important for those with heart illnesses, but buckwheat can be of great help in managing.